Fire Hydrant Flow Testing

 FSE Fire Safety Systems Ltd offers a full and unique service from our expert engineers who are qualified to test and certify hydrants.
 Each hydrant has its water flow and pressure analysed using a calibrated meter.
 This ensures that the emergency services have the water supply necessary to effectively tackle a fire when attending the site of an emergency.

 Should any hydrant fail its test then a full and comprehensive report is provided by our engineer.
-This allows remedial work to begin swiftly, restoring the hydrant to full and operational order and making you safer in the process.
+This allows remedial work to begin swiftly, restoring the hydrant to full and operational order and making your site safer in the process.

 During the inspection and test, the condition of the following should be checked and noted for remedial action if necessary: